EIRTeam/eirteam-docs/documentation/swansong/swansong_pitch.rst

 The equipment used on Aurora's mission will be makeshift, rudimentary and rugged due to the inability to use stolen weaponry.
 But will become upgraded throughout the course of the adventure.
 The items will be themed around various weapons used by different warriors throughout history.

+Aurora is also able to receive communications from SoL members bidirectionally.

 The main target in the game is the *God Box*, a special computerised system that gives unrestricted access to the *Tranquility* system, which the SoL hope to use to disrupt it or even destroy it.
 Throughout the story progression this is the main objective being chased, the ever elusive golden goose.